Dan Collison

 The best case scenario!

-This project was a dream come true.
+This project was really enjoyable.

 I had six months to deliver, so I planned and used my time accordingly.